Doghouse-Mike/my-notes/content/Mostly How I Built This Site.md

 ### Semi-automated Posting from iPad

-TKTK, only works on same network for now
+In theory it should be possible to set a Mac to run a shortcut/script/etc based on the Focus Mode one is in, but I've not been able to get that to work consistently.
+This is a bit better, and simpler than using [rVNC](https://apps.apple.com/gb/app/realvnc-viewer-remote-desktop/id352019548) (other apps are available) to remote into the Mac to run a terminal command.

-- [x] look into tailscale or something to get this working remotely blah ✅ 2025-05-04
+- [x] look into tailscale or something to get this working remotely ✅ 2025-05-04

-Mac shortcut:
+#### Mac Shortcut:

 ![[Screenshot 2025-04-09 at 08.00.34.png]]

 The "Wait" action is to give sync time to catch up.
-Will usually be overprovisioning, but better safe than sorry.
+The ```npx quartz build``` command will *very* temporarily remove everything from the **Content** folder, and if Obsidian (with Sync) is running at the time, it will freak out big time.
+The "Wait" gets around that, two full minutes is a bit a long, but I'd rather be safe than sorry.

-ipad/phone shortcut:
+#### iOS Shortcut:

 ![[9FCE51E8-FC20-4F94-92BE-8AD310AB2D5D_4_5005_c.jpeg]]

-First run will need authenticating on the mac
+The first run will need authenticating on the Mac which means either remoting into it or sitting in front of the computer for a mo, but after that it *should* run silently.